dotnsf/yatradeoff/README.md

 - Run app.js with Node.js( $ node app ).

-- You can access /dilemmas .
+- You can access `POST /dilemmas` with following post data:

 ## Licensing